greenlightgeo/greenlightgeo.github.io/index.md

 ## Experience
 ### *Navigating geospatial project challenges*
 - Every project has its own unique challenges.
 Taking the time to evaluate your requirements and options, we can determine the right level of support, at the right time, to help you reach your project objectives.
-- With over 25 years of experience helping organizations navigate geospatial projects, we can chart a course based on your needs and requirements.
-Let’s discuss your project and requirements.
+- We have extensive experience helping organizations navigate geospatial projects.
+Let us help you chart a course based on your needs and requirements.

 <img src="media/Projects-bridge-800.jpg" alt="Bridge" width="400">